$0 Arkansas Adoption Quick-Start Checklist

 Who Can Be Adopted as an Adult in Arkansas

 Jurisdiction for adult adoption is established differently than for minor adoptions.
-Rather than requiring residency in the county where the child was placed, adult adoption jurisdiction is based on the physical presence of either the petitioner or the adoptee in the state of Arkansas.
-If one party lives in Arkansas, the petition can be filed in the circuit court of that person's county of residence.
+Adult-adoption jurisdiction is based on the physical presence of either the petitioner or the adoptee in Arkansas.
+Confirm the correct circuit-court venue before filing.

 Consent: The Central Legal Requirement